A one-way ANOVA test for functional data with graphical interpretation: Simulation study

 We used again the two correlation structures in the model and six levels of contamination as in the first part of the study.
-The results are summarized in Table \ref{10groups} for the white noise cases in the upper part and for the Brownian error in the lower part of the table.
+Table \ref{10groups} summarizes the results both for the Gaussian process error (upper part) and the Brownian error case (lower part).
 The relations between powers of different methods were the same as in the case of the three groups.
-Also we do not see any decrease in the power for the GFAM and GFAC methods with respect to the REF and $p$-min methods in the iid case.
-On the other hand there was such decrease in the Brownian error case.
+Also there was no observable decrease in the power for the GFAM and GFAC methods with respect to the REF and $p$-min methods in the Gaussian process error case.
+On the other hand, there was such decrease in the Brownian error case.
 This loss of power in the GFAM and GFAC tests can be prevented by increasing number of permutations: We performed the experiment also with 10000 permutations and obtained very similar powers as with 2000 permutations for all the other methods except GFAM and GFAC: the power of GFAM increased from 0.360 to 0.884 and the power of GFAC from 0.360 to 0.688 in the case of $\sigma_6$ and Brownian errors.
-Thus the power of the graphical tests was comparable to the power of REF and $p$-min tests with 10000 permutations.
+Thus the power of the graphical tests was comparable to the power of the REF and $p$-min tests with 10000 permutations.